Summary: Extensive practical work including 19 years as engineer & project manager for energy projects, commissioning, etc.

 Association of Energy Engineers (AEE) - Senior Member,

-served as Vice President & President (currently) of AEE NC chapter (entire state of NC).
+served as President & Vice President of AEE NC chapter (entire state of NC).

 Institute of Industrial Engineers (IIE) - Senior Member,